eitanyaffe/3DSnake/README.md

 ## Basic Design

-The 3DSnake game is built using OpenGL.
-The game is implemented in C++, and it involves controlling a snake that moves around a 3D grid, consuming items to grow longer while avoiding collisions with itself and the boundaries.
+The game was built using OpenGL in C++.
+It involves controlling a snake that moves around a 3D grid, consuming apples while avoiding collisions with itself and the walls.

 ## How to Run

-1. **Prerequisites**: Ensure you have a C++ compiler and OpenGL installed on your system.
+1. **Prerequisites**: A C++ compiler and OpenGL.
 Tested on MacOS 13.3.1.

 2. **Clone the Repository**:
    ```bash